 Transtherm is Unique

 Transtherm prides itself on being one of the quietest around and is one of the few wine cabinets that has a thermadynamic pump system, which is responsible for ensuring constant humidity levels, natural ventilation and constant air circulation.
 Furthermore, it is one of the few wine cabinets that heats AND cools to ensure a constant temperature.
 As with any wine cellar, the air temperature may fluctuate a little, but studies have shown that 2 or 3°C difference in air temperature only results in a fluctuation of 0.2°C on the wine, which is negligible for ageing.
-For more detailed technical information, please click here.

 We sincerely hope you reach nirvana with your favorite bottle of wine.
 To that end we offer the following approach to help determine where your wine peaked and its ageing potential.
 Start with a half case of wine and drink a bottle now.
 Then, every 2-3 years, drink another bottle.
 If you have reached 10 years and it still tastes good, hold that last bottle for another 10 years and see how it turns out.
-Please be sure to comment below about a well-aged bottle you’ve experienced and the results.